ClickHouse/ClickHouse/docs/en/sql-reference/functions/tuple-map-functions.md

 **Returned value**

 - Returns a map with concatenated maps passed as arguments.
+If there are same keys in two or more maps, all of them are added to the result map, but only the first one is accessible via operator `[]`

-**Example**
+**Examples**

 Query: